stlviper/18F-Prototype/README.md

    * Swagger API (http://openfdavizapi.cloudogsystems.com/docs/) to remix the FDA data by adding geo location and allows other interfaces to use and display the data in new ways.
    * Node.js to interact with the data on the server side increasing the efficiency of remixing the data provided by the FDA API and to implement the Swagger API.
    * [Wapiti](https://github.com/stlviper/18F-Prototype/blob/master/assets/deployment/wapiti.png) to run real time security scans looking for vulnerabilities in the application and generating reports on each build.
-   * [Docker](https://registry.hub.docker.com/u/stlviper/18f-prototype/builds_history/247777/) to provide System level virtualization (Criteria O).
+   * [Docker](https://registry.hub.docker.com/u/stlviper/18f-prototype/) to provide System level virtualization (Criteria O).

 (Figure 6: openFDAViz Architecture)

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/18fAWSArchitecture.png "openFDAViz Architecture")

 We used several applications to facilitate collaboration among remotely-based teams (Saint Louis, MO; Chantilly, VA), including HipChat for day-to-day interactions, Figure 7.
 HipChat was integrated with JIRA and Confluence to receive notifications in our 18F chat room and with Appear video chat capability.
 JIRA (Requirements), Confluence (Documentation), [GitHub](https://github.com/stlviper/18F-Prototype/blob/master/README.md)(Criteria P) (Source Control) were our primary configuration managment tools (Criteria M).
 Collaboration via chat and video was continuous.
-Our Agile workflow was tracked in JIRA with two or more parties reviewing each task, leveraging Crucible for version-controlled, user-story based reviews and GitHub for version control and [Bamboo](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/BambooRunningTest.png) for continous integration and deployment (Criteria L).
+Our Agile workflow was tracked in JIRA with two or more parties reviewing each task, leveraging Crucible for version-controlled, user-story based reviews and GitHub for version control and [Bamboo](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/BambooRunningTest.png) for continous integration and deployment to Beanstalk (Criteria L).
 [Mocha](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/GruntMochaTest.png) and [Selenium](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/GruntSeleniumTest.png), used for automatic unit tests and automatic UI testing, were integral to our Test Driven Development Approach, ensuring code quality and reducing cross-browser inconstancies (Criteria K).
 We used a Kanban board to iterate through stories and track the state of the prototype.
 Setting work in progress (WIP) limits in each swim lane on the Kanban board kept our team lean and allowed us to complete more work with less delay, Figure 8.

 (Figure 7: HipChat Snapshot)